 So if your ex blocked you on social media and you want to re-establish communication or even get back together, remember the advice discussed here.

-Because the good news is, you can make a simple shift in your thinking that can bring a level of love, attraction and security to your relationships that you never imagined was possible!
+And the good news is, you can make a SIMPLE SHIFT in your thinking that can bring a level of attraction, love, and security to your relationships that you never imagined was possible!